ec500-software-engineering/case-study-shiluwu23/README.md

 ## 3. Software architecture
 * General architecture
-** Client
-b.
-Please make diagrams as appropriate for your explanation
-b.
-Please make diagrams as appropriate for your explanation

 ## 4. Defects
 	[20%] Analyze two defects in the project--e.g. open GitHub issue, support request tickets or feature request for the project
 f.
 Does the issue require an architecture change, or is it just adding a new function or?